 (The course regulations listed in the course handbook take precedence over the availability of modules listed in the module catalogue).

 The module structure and commitment for this module in 21/22 is expected to involve;

 Lectures: 30h (asynchronous*)

-Introductory sessions: 3h (week 1, online)
+Introductory sessions: 3h (week 1, in person)